 Please note that the course is available with English subtitles.

-This course is suitable for anyone who wants to get a coherent understanding of Design Thinking as an approach, a process and set of practical tools.
-People involved with developing products, services, processes, business models or strategies will benefit from this course.
+This course is suitable for anyone who wants a coherent understanding of Design Thinking as an approach, a process, and a set of practical tools.
+People involved with developing products, services, processes, business models, or strategies will benefit from this course.

-You may be accountable for getting measurable results through a systematic process and thus want to be able to use the lessons learned immediately in your organization.
+You may be accountable for getting measurable results through a systematic process and thus want to use the lessons learned immediately in your organization.
 Maybe you are working in managing or developing:

-The themes cover the topics from creating value with Design Thinking through to the process and different tools and templates for applying the methodology in practice.
-The course also addresses the question of how to scale up Design Thinking and implement it in your organization.
+The course themes cover topics from creating value with Design Thinking to the process and different tools and templates for applying the methodology in practice.
+The course also addresses how to scale up Design Thinking and implement it in your organization.

 This online course comprises six modules with three videos each.
-It also includes a workbook that you can either print out in A3 format or use in electronic format.
-The duration of each video is about 5 minutes, altogether about 1,5 hours.
+It also includes a workbook that you can print out in A3 format or use in electronic format.
 After each video, there is a brief knowledge check.
-We recommend that you stop after each video to reflect and consider how the lessons learned can be related to your own context.
-To enhance learning, employ the workbook on a challenge in your own organization.
-Work together with a colleague or your team in order to get the best results.
+We recommend you stop after each video to reflect and consider how the lessons learned can relate to your context.
+To enhance learning, employ the workbook on a challenge in your organization.
+Work together with a colleague or your team to get the best results.